-This statement of essential facts (SEF) has been prepared in response to an application by InfraBuild (Newcastle) Pty Ltd and its related entities, InfraBuild NSW Pty Ltd and The Australian Steel Company (Operations) Pty Ltd (collectively InfraBuild) seeking the continuation of the anti-dumping measures (in the form of a dumping duty notice) in respect of steel reinforcing bar (rebar, or the goods) exported to Australia from the Republic of Korea (Korea), Singapore, Spain (except Nervacero S.A) and Taiwan (except Power Steel Co.
+This report has been prepared in response to an application by InfraBuild (Newcastle) Pty Ltd and its related entities, InfraBuild NSW Pty Ltd and The Australian Steel Company (Operations) Pty Ltd (collectively InfraBuild) seeking the continuation of the anti-dumping measures (in the form of a dumping duty notice) in respect of steel reinforcing bar (rebar, or the goods) exported to Australia from the Republic of Korea (Korea), Singapore, Spain (except Nervacero S.A) and Taiwan (except Power Steel Co.
 Ltd) (the subject countries).

-The current measures were imposed as a result of the publication of a dumping duty notice, referred to in Anti-Dumping Notice (ADN) No. 2015/133 on 19 November 2015 (the measures).1 The measures are due to expire on 19 November 2020.
+The current measures were imposed as a result of the publication of a dumping duty notice, referred to in Anti-Dumping Notice (ADN) No. 2015/133 on 19 November 2015 (the measures).
+The measures are due to expire on 19 November 2020.

-The present inquiry was initiated on 3 March 2020, following the Commissioner of the Anti-Dumping Commission's (the Commissioner) consideration of the application lodged by InfraBuild seeking the continuation of the anti-dumping measures.2 The Commissioner established an inquiry period of 1 January 2019 to 31 December 2019 (inquiry period).
+This inquiry was initiated on 3 March 2020, following consideration by the Commissioner of the Anti-Dumping Commission (the Commissioner) of the application lodged by InfraBuild seeking the continuation of the anti-dumping measures.
+The Commissioner established an inquiry period of 1 January 2019 to 31 December 2019 (inquiry period).

-This SEF sets out the facts on which the Commissioner proposes to base his recommendations to the Minister for Industry, Science and Technology (the Minister), subject to any submissions received in response to this SEF.
+This report sets out the findings and conclusions on which the Commissioner has based his recommendations to the Minister for Industry, Science and Technology (the Minister).
+This report takes into account submissions received in response to the Statement of Essential Facts No. 546 (SEF 546) published on 20 August 2020.

-Division 6A of Part XVB of the Customs Act 19013 sets out, among other things, the procedures to be followed by the Commissioner in dealing with an application for the continuation of anti-dumping measures.
+Division 6A of Part XVB of the Customs Act 1901 sets out, among other things, the procedures to be followed by the Commissioner in dealing with an application for the continuation of anti-dumping measures.

-Section 269ZHE(1) requires the Commissioner to publish a SEF on which he proposes to base his recommendations to the Minister concerning the continuation of the measures.
+Section 269ZHE(1) requires the Commissioner to publish a statement of essential facts (SEF) on which he proposes to base his recommendations to the Minister concerning the continuation of the measures.
 Section 269ZHE(2) requires the Commissioner, in formulating the SEF, to have regard to the application and any submissions received within 37 days of the initiation of the inquiry.
 The Commissioner may also have regard to any other matters he considers relevant.